radTuti/radTuti.github.io/_posts/2014-04-18-markdown-syntax.md

 ##Quotes
 >You can create blockquotes using the email style `>`.
 You can continue the quote in the next line without start having to type `>` again.

 >> Increase the indentation by adding more `>` to the text

->>>> Additonal blockquote increase
+>>>> Additional blockquote increase

 	>You can create blockquotes using the email style `>`.
 	You can continue the quote in the next line without start having to type `>` again.

 	>> Increase the by adding more `>` to the text

 ##Tables
 You can create tables <del>easily</del>.
 You do not have to put the external  pipes `|`.
 \\
-For alignment, use `:` to left, center or right align your columns
+For alignment, use `:` to left, centre or right align your columns

 | Header1 | Header2 | Header3|
 |:-------:|:------- | ------:|